alexharv074/aws_exam_notes/developer/sqs_notes.md

 You can use the *MessageRetentionPeriod* attribute to set the message retention period from 60 seconds (1 minute) to 1,209,600 seconds (14 days).
 Default is 4 days.
 Use *SetQueueAttributes* action.

+## Message attributes

+SQS lets you include structured metadata (such as timestamps, geospatial data, signatures, and identifiers) with messages using message attributes.

 ## Reducing costs

 - Batch messages using the Batch API